-- 12.1 We have a Whistleblowing Policy which can be found on the school website.
-Staff are required to familiarise themselves with this document during their induction period. - 12.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors. - 12.3 Low Level Concerns At Sir William Borlase's Grammar School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Head Teacher or the DSL.
-Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
+13.3 At Sir William Borlase's Grammar School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the DSL or head teacher.
+Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 106.
 All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.

-13. Physical intervention/Positive handling
+14. Physical intervention/Positive handling